 What the movie and the magazine were, namely media, had not yet come into focus at this time.
 This would soon come through McLuhan’s exposure at UT to the work of Harold Innis and of Eric Havelock and, beginning around the same time, his study of Stéphane Mallarmé.
 But it was already plain to McLuhan what these forms of entertainment and instruction were not, namely, they were not “image or statement” — that is, they were not content or message.

-Further, while “the medium is the massage” would first appear more than twenty years later, the notion, too, is already clear here:
+Further, while the phrase, “the medium is the massage“, would first appear more than twenty years later, that notion, too, is already clear here:

 both [T.L.F. and Hollywood] arrange their exhibits in suchwise as to manipulate the (…) audience.
 So that the art of the movie is not to be judged by the invention and arrangement of images but by the effect which those images have (…).
 Likewise with T.L.F.
 It isn’t the worth or character of the image or statement presented which is of any political significance but the effect…